 This is the grass fed gelatin I use, which you can find on Amazon if its not in your local store.
 Gelatin is excellent for your bones, nails and hair.

 The berries are packed with antioxidants and also contain ellagic acid, a compound with anti-cancer properties.
-This recipe is made from 100% real food (nothing processed and no additives), which makes me feel good feeding it to the young ones.
+This gelatin recipe is made from 100% real food (nothing processed and no additives), which makes me feel good feeding it to the young ones.

-This recipe gives you a lot of options for what to use for the fruit and juice as well as how sweet you want it to be.
+You have a lot of options for what to use for the fruit and juice as well as how sweet you want it to be.
 If you have fruit that’s really ripe (which is often sweeter), or just prefer a less-sweet snack, then you can remove the honey.
 Or, if you like the sweetness, add more!

 These will keep for about 1 week in the fridge, but I don’t see them lasting that long before getting gobbled up.
 Just make sure they stay in the fridge until they’re ready to be eaten.

 I blend the berries in two batches, with half the spinach and half the liquid each time.
 Then pour the mixture into a strainer over a medium size pot.
 My pot is 5 quarts, just to give you an idea of size.
 This strainer is perfect to catch the raspberry seeds that I don’t want to end up in my gelatin squares.

 Then I stir the puree with a rubber spatula to help it flow through the strainer.
 All the seeds may cause the puree to just sit and not drain through.
 Just stir and press the liquid through the mesh.
 I do this in two batches as well so as not to overflow the strainer.